MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ms.author: sigitac
 ---

-# Sign up for a preview subscription for lite deployment – deal to proforma invoicing
+# Sign up for a preview subscription - lite

 This topic explains how to subscribe to the preview partner offer and deploy Dynamics 365 Project Operations lite deployment - deal to proforma invoicing.